robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 Examples::

-   rebot --autoexpandkeywords name:CapturePageScreenshot output.xml
+   rebot --expandkeywords name:CapturePageScreenshot output.xml
-   rebot --autoexpandkeywords tag:ShowInLog output.xml
+   rebot --expandkeywords tag:ShowInLog output.xml

-.. note:: The :option:`--autoexpandkeywords` option is new in Robot Framework 3.2.
+.. note:: The :option:`--expandkeywords` option is new in Robot Framework 3.2.

 Setting start and end time of execution
 ---------------------------------------